Auze01-Nl/Frac2Perm/README.md

 1. Load input data

-Input file must be in the same folder than the main
+Input files must be in the same folder than the main

 fracture_data.csv (mandatory)
 - Must contain 4 columns in this order: